kllontop/GetDataCP/CODEBOOK.md

 Getting & Cleaning Data: Course Project Codebook
 ========================================================

 DATA DICTIONARY - KLLONTOP RUN_ANALYSIS.R CODE (ALL DATA VARIABLES USED)
 ----------------------------------------------

 Subject

-        A volunteer who wore a Samsung device from which data was measured.
-        1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30
+        A volunteer who wore a Samsung device from which data was measured 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30